knurling-rs/defmt/book/src/defmt-versions.md

   - `tag`: one of `defmt_prim`, `defmt_fmt`, `defmt_str`, `defmt_trace`, `defmt_debug`, `defmt_info`, `defmt_warn`, or `defmt_error`
   - `data`: the format string
   - `disambiguator`: a unique random number
-  - `crate_name`: the crate the emitted the log (might not be the package name if this is a binary within a package)
+  - `crate_name`: the crate that emitted the log (might not be the package name if this is a binary within a package)
 - Supported encodings:
   - RZCOBS: noted by presence of the symbol `_defmt_encoding_ = rzcobs`
   - RAW: noted by presence of the symbol `_defmt_encoding_ = raw`